Attaching Devices Guide

 DVI

-An update of the VGA connector for monitors and displays which use pure digital signals; some computers will have both VGA and DVI connectors; if you have the option to use DVI, it provides a better picture than VGA.
+Largely unused now, this was an update of the VGA connector for monitors and displays which use pure digital signals; some computers will have both VGA and DVI connectors; if you only have the option to use VGA or DVI, choose DVI, otherwise go for HDMI or DisplayPort.